 - Listing exists, unclaimed: If your business has been around longer than 6 months, start with Scenario 2 (but you may end up back at Scenario 1).

 - Listing exists, claimed: If you claimed your listing some time ago but don’t remember the login, the email is no longer active, or another person owns your listing, go with Scenario 3.

 Scenario 1: Brand new business

 Congratulations!
-Let’s get you on the path to getting you a Google My Business listing.
+Let’s get you on the path to getting you a Google Business Profile.

-Step 1: Go to the Google My Business homepage and click on the Manage now button
+Step 1: Go to the Google Business Profile homepage and click on the Manage now button